mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

      :alt: alternate text
      :align: center

+     Front view of the first upper arm

   .. figure:: _static/UpperArm1Front.png
      :width: 100
      :alt: alternate text
      :align: center

+     Back view of the first upper arm.
+Note the cavity made to fit an encoder.

   .. figure:: _static/UpperArm2.png
      :width: 100
      :alt: alternate text
      :align: center

+     Front view of the second upper arm.
+No encoder will be contained in it.

 * **Lower arms**: Same purpose as upper arm.